kubeflow/website/content/en/docs/pipelines/sdk/component-development.md

 about that location so that the system can pass the data between steps.
 The program should accept the paths for the output data as command-line arguments.
 That is, you should not hardcode the paths.

+In practical terms this means that the program should receive local paths for every output the component produces and write data to those paths.
+Usually an output is a single piece of data.
+In this case the program should treat the given output path as a file path, open it for writing and write the data there.
+In some cases there is a need to output a directory of files.
+In this case the program should treat the given output path as a directory path, create a directory at that location and then add files to that directory.
+In both cases it might be necessary to create parent directories if they do not exist.

 #### Advanced: Producing data in an external system

 In some scenarios, the goal of the component is to create some data object in an external service (for example a BigQuery table).